natevmp/MullerPlot.jl/README.md

 [![](https://img.shields.io/badge/docs-stable-blue.svg)](https://natevmp.github.io/MullerPlot.jl/stable)
 [![](https://img.shields.io/badge/docs-dev-blue.svg)](https://natevmp.github.io/MullerPlot.jl/dev)

-This package contains tools for designing a [Muller plot](https://en.wikipedia.org/wiki/Muller_plot), which is a visual representation of a time-varying population in which subclones expand and/or contract, that simultaneously demonstrates the clone's growth curves and their parent-child relationships.
-The core functionality takes subclone size information and returns 2D coordinate data which can be used in any plotting package.
+This package contains tools for designing a [Muller plot](https://en.wikipedia.org/wiki/Muller_plot).
+This is a visual representation of a time-varying population in which subclones expand and/or contract, that simultaneously demonstrates the clone's growth curves and their parent-child relationships.
+The core functionality takes subclone size information and returns 2D coordinate data which can be visualized with any plotting package.